KurfurstSaya/UAT-Global-Server/README.md

 - **ADB connection fails**: Close accelerators, kill adb.exe, restart emulator

 ## ⚠️ Known issues / Won’t fix
+100% of my testing is now done on MuMuplayer, Loop until canceled execution mode with auto recover TP set to true.
+I will only focus on fixing issues for those (which is what I use personally.)
+Everything else will be low priority sorry.

 - Bot seems to get stuck sometimes
   - There are failsafes in place.
 It should break out of it within 5 minutes.
 If not then yeah I'll fix it.